'Three managers haven't backed Ozil, are they all wrong?' - Carragher denies Arsenal need midfielder | Goal.com

 Jamie Carragher says Mesut Ozil is not the solution to Arsenal's problems and believes the Gunners will have to go through a difficult period before things get better.

-Ozil is unavailable to play for the north London side because coach Mikel Arteta left him out of the 25-man squads for the Premier League and Europa League squads for the season.
+Ozil is unavailable to play for the north London side because coach Mikel Arteta left him out of the 25-man Premier League and Europa League squads for the season.

 But Arsenal have had a difficult start to the campaign as they sit 15th in the league with four wins from 11 matches.